HollerLondon/sfImagePoolPlugin/README.md

 #### With transformations

 Original images are retained so you may product resized or cropped versions on the fly.
-To scale an image so its longes edge fits within 250px by 150px:
+To scale an image so its longest edge fits within 250px by 150px:

     echo pool_image_tag($imagepoolable_object_or_sfImagePoolImage, '200x150');